 Balances on the accounts of deceased depositors are not paid out automatically.
-If depositors are deceased, this is entered in the "vital status" field.
-In principle, representatives for deceased depositors can be included in the SCV file, but settlement will take place manually.
+It is possible that a deceased deposit holder is still included in the SCV file because the inheritance has not yet been settled.
+If depositors are deceased, the bank will administer this as soon as possible and indicate this in the 'vital status' field.30 In principle, representatives for deceased depositors can be included in the SCV file, but settlement will take place manually.